PHANTOM-Platform/OfflineMOM/README.md

 	brew install python3

-Epsilon should just be downloaded from its website and unarchived to `/opt/eclipse`.
-If installed anywhere else, then set the environment variable `ECLIPSE` to point to the installation directory.
+Epsilon should be downloaded from its website and unarchived to `/opt/eclipse`.
+If installed anywhere else, then set the environment variable `$ECLIPSE` to point to the installation directory.

 	export ECLIPSE=/my/custom/install/location

 MAST can be installed by downloading [the latest binary release](https://mast.unican.es/#downloading), unpacking it, and adding it to your system path.
-To check this is installed, the tool `mast_analysis` should be on your system path, or you can set the $MASTEXE variable.
+To check this is installed, the tool `mast_analysis` should be on your system path, or you can set the `$MASTEXE` variable.

 	export MASTEXE=/mast/install/location/mast_analysis

-You should also ensure that the [PHANTOM Application Manager](https://github.com/PHANTOM-Platform/Application-Manager) is correctly set up and running.
+You should ensure that the [PHANTOM Application Manager](https://github.com/PHANTOM-Platform/Application-Manager) is correctly set up and running.

 ## Running